danijar/training-py/README.md

 - [x] Of a telephone number find all letter representations from the dial pad
 - [ ] Given n vertex polygon, compute probability of collision of n randomly headed walkers starting at the edges
-- [ ] Implement subtraction, multiplication and division using plus operator and control flow statements
+- [ ] Subtraction, multiplication and division using plus operator and control flow statements
 - [ ] Find nth smallest number with only prime factors 3, 5 and 7